Spring Term 2

 In RE this half term our topic is Following Jesus.

 This week we have celebrated Shrove Tuesday and Ash Wednesday.
-The children have learnt about the importance of both days, through listening to Bible scripture and through a childrens Liturgy on Wednesday.
-Following on from this the children have written Lent Promise wheels for the next 40 days and nights.
-As the children wrote the promises they considered the words, giving, fasting, prayer and understanding.
+The children have learnt about the importance of both days, through listening to Bible scripture and a Children’s Liturgy on Wednesday.
+The children have written Lent Promises for the next 40 days and nights.
+As the children wrote their promises they considered the words, giving, fasting, prayer and understanding.
 They then made a promise linked to each.